fabrianivan-id/xyz-multifinance/Readme.md

 This is a Go-based backend application for paylater feature

 ## **Features**
+- Create consumer
+- Edit consuMER
+- Get credit limit
 - See credit limit
 - Do transactional with credit limit
-- Edit profile
+- Check remaining balance

 ## **Technologies Used**
 - Go
 - MySQL
-- Swagger/OpenAPI for documentation
 - Testify for unit testing

 ## **Setup Instructions**